Read the profiler snapshot

 Exclude Call: ignore all calls to the selected method.

-The Method List collects all methods in the profiled data and sorts them by cumulative sample time.
+The Method List collects all methods in the profile data and sorts them by cumulative sample time.
 Every item in this list has several views:

 Back Traces shows the hierarchy of callers.
 Use this view to trace which methods call the selected method.